babylonhealth/ios-playbook/Style-guide/README.md

   - boolean types should read like assertions (`isLoading`, `isHidden`, etc)
   - protocols that describe _what something is_ should read as nouns
   - protocols that describe _a capability_ should end in _-able_ or _-ible_
+  - if protocols are tightly bound to their implementations, it's ok to suffix the protocol name with `Protocol`
 - using terms that don't surprise experts or confuse beginners
-- generally avoiding abbreviations // a few well-known ones are allowed, such as, `Html` and `Id`.
-Any others?
+- generally avoiding abbreviations, although a few well-known ones are allowed, such as, `HTML`, `HTTP`, `URL`, and `ID`.
-- using precedent for names // ???
+- using precedent for names
 - preferring methods and properties to free functions
-- casing acronyms and initialisms uniformly up or down // I think we use camelcase, as in `Id` and `Html`
+- casing acronyms and initialisms uniformly up or down.
+Note that we use `ID` when part of a type but `Id` when part of an identifier's name
 - giving the same base name to methods that share the same meaning
 - avoiding overloads on return type
 - choosing good parameter names that serve as documentation